-Fig. 14 GSR functions correlation (Kendall's τ_b versus k). a Sparse area. b Dense area may not be true in our setting, we append the missing users at the end of each result set.
-For example, suppose that $R_1 =$ $\{u_1, u_2, u_3\}$ and $R_2 = \{u_2, u_4, u_5\}$.
+Kendall rank correlation coefficients [13] have been widely used to measure the statistical dependence between two ranking functions.
+Let R_1 and R_2 be the top-k results of two ranking functions on the same query.
+Kendall's coefficients require that R_1 and R_2 rank the same set of users.
+Since this may not be true in our setting, we append the missing users at the end of each result set.
+For example, suppose that $R_1 = \{u_1, u_2, u_3\}$ and $R_2 = \{u_2, u_4, u_5\}$.
 To relate these results, we set $R_1 = \{u_1, u_2, u_3, u_4, u_5\}$ and $R_2 = \{u_2, u_4, u_5, u_1, u_3\}$.
-Additionally, we assume that the users appended to a ranking list are assigned the same ordering value, e.g., users u_1 and u_3 are both ranked at the fourth position in R_2 .
+Additionally, we assume that the users appended to a ranking list are assigned the same ordering value, e.g., users u_1 and u_3 are both ranked at the 4th position in R_2 .

-In our evaluation, we utilize Kendall's τ_b ranking coefficient that supports duplicate ranks, i.e., two users can have the same ranking [4]. τ_b takes into consideration the number of concordant pairs (u_i, u_j) , i.e., all pairs where u_i and u_i have the same order in both R_1 and R_2 , and the number of discordant pairs, where their order is different (e.g., u_i is ranked higher than u_i in R_1 , but lower in R_2).
-The coefficient is in the range $-1 \le \tau_b \le 1$: i) -1 indicates that the rankings are reverse of each other, i.e., all user pairs are discordant, ii) 0 implies independence of the two ranking functions, i.e., equal number of concordant and discordant pairs, and iii) 1 implies that the ranking functions are in perfect agreement, i.e., all pairs are concordant.
+In our evaluation, we utilize Kendall's τ_b ranking coefficient that supports duplicate ranks, i.e., two users can have the same ranking [6]. τ_b takes into consideration the number of concordant pairs (u_i, u_j) , i.e., all pairs where u_i and u_j have the same order in both R_1 and R_2 , and the number of discordant pairs, where their order is different (e.g., u_i is ranked higher than u_i in R_1 , but lower in R_2).
+The coefficient is in the range $-1 \le \tau_b \le 1$: i) -1 indicates that the rankings are reverse of each other, i.e., all user pairs are discordant, ii) 0 implies independence of the two ranking functions, i.e., equal number of concordant and discordant pairs and iii) 1 implies that the ranking functions are in perfect agreement, i.e., all pairs are concordant.
 The correlation among different ranking functions is not transitive, i.e., if ranking function f_1 has a positive (or negative) value of τ_b with f_2 , and f_2 with f_3 , then this does not imply that f_1 has a positive (or negative) correlation with f_3 .

-Figures 14a, b plot τ_b for all pairs of ranking functions versus k in sparse and dense areas, respectively.
-The values of the function parameters are the same as those used in the visualization experiments, i.e., LC: w = 0.5, C = 1 km, RC: w = 0.5, HGS: w = 0.5 km, and GST: w = 1.
-For sparse areas and k > 30, LC and HGS have a positive correlation because there are fewer than k users within the query proximity, and both algorithms complete the result set using nearest neighbor search.
+Figures 14(a) and 14(b) plot τ_b for all pairs of ranking functions versus k in sparse and dense areas, respectively.
+The values of the function parameters are the same as those used in the visualization experiments, i.e., LC: w=0.5, C=1km, RC: w=0.5, HGS: w=0.5km, AC and GST: w=1.
+For sparse areas and k>30, LC and HGS have a positive correlation because there are fewer than k users within the query proximity, and both algorithms complete the result set using nearest neighbor search.
 In dense areas, they have more concordant pairs since users with many friends within the relevant range have high HGS and LC scores.
 HGS is anti-correlated to RC because it favors the inclusion of friends far from the query point.
 LC and RC are almost independent in both sparse and dense areas.
 Moreover, the top-k results of LC and RC have some similarities (i.e., concordant user pairs) since both favor users close to the query point.
 However, RC prefers locality to social connectivity, which results in differences at the top-k results (i.e., discordant user pairs).
 The combinations involving GST are the most negatively correlated because GST is the only function that considers inter-connectivity.
 The negative and zero correlation among functions indicates their unique characteristics and justifies the need for different functions to accommodate diverse application requirements.